 Whilst some of the things I did to get out of debt aren’t recommended methods, they are all part of the journey I took to get where I am now.
 My get out of debt journey was kick started by an appearance on a TV quiz show, and (spoiler alert) my winnings helped me gain real momentum and I was out of debt within a year.
 I recently re-did the CAP course as a refresher and a tool to help keep on top of my finances.

 You can see my TV quiz show appearance on my YouTube channel – or part one is here:

 I still have a mortgage and my car is on finance, but in my mind, I am “debt free”.
 The debts that spiralled and weren’t budgeted for and couldn’t seem to clear are gone.
-I BEAT DEBT because I am in cotnrol now!!
+I BEAT DEBT because I am in control now!!
 Getting to this position was one of the hardest things I have ever done however and I am adamant I will never find myself in the situation where I have debts that I cannot afford or plan to pay off.
 I hated that I had to get my car on finance, but I needed a car and at that time that was the only option I had.
 I shopped around, budgeted and have the payments set up to pay in full!
 No minimum payments or surprises will occur at the end of the agreement!

 I love a bargain, I love a freebie, I love a competition and I do a bit of everything I can to help get a bit of extra income to help keep afloat.
 I now talk, shout, scream and do what I can to get more awareness of debt and to get people talking about it, especially issues such as why payday loans or guarantor loans are such terrible ideas!